Windows is one of the most popular operating systems in the world and is closely associated with PC hardware.

-However, you may lose this license if you change your computer’s hardware significantly since your Windows OS won’t be able to link a license to your device.
+However, you may lose it if you change your computer’s hardware significantly since your Windows OS won’t be able to link a license to your device.

-This type of license is best suited for organizational use.
+This type is best suited for organizational use.
 These are highly specialized licenses that are frequently adjusted to meet the requirements of various companies.

 Unsurprisingly, different types of agreements are targeted at different company sizes.

 Open and Open Value agreements are available for small to medium-sized businesses.
 On the other hand, medium to large-sized public companies is best served by the Select Plus and Enterprise Agreements.

 So, if you’re a business owner of a public institution who wants to purchase digital licenses for your business, check the rights specific to the agreement itself.

 You can also contact Microsoft if you have any adjustments you want to make.